 On the other hand, some parents of reluctant bottle-feeders find that making feeding time as much like breastfeeding as possible, at least at first, with the same parent, same hold, and same smells is the best way to make formula feeding seem safe and familiar.

 Formula to breast milk

 Starting in a quiet, dim space without a lot of distractions is a great place to start, so that you baby can focus all of his attention on learning to breastfeed.
 From there, hold him up to your breast, and encourage him to open his mouth before using your hands to gently express some milk into your baby’s mouth.
-With a little luck, she will close her mouth around your nipple to swallow, kickstarting the nursing process.
+With a little luck, he will close his mouth around your nipple to swallow, kickstarting the nursing process.

-Switching over to breastfeeding after bottle-feeding can be an adjustment for babies, especially since breastfeeding means using different motions, and depending on the bottle she has been feeding from, the flow of milk may be slower than she is used to.
+Switching over to breastfeeding after bottle-feeding can be an adjustment for babies, especially since breastfeeding means using different motions, and depending on the bottle he has been feeding from, the flow of milk may be slower than he is used to.

 - “Breastfeeding…after your baby has been formula-fed.”
 HamiltonHealthSciences.
 Hamilton Regional Lactation Committee, Mar 18 2003.
 Web.

 - Ivy Ngeow Davis.
 “Back to the breast.” llli.org.
 La Leche League International, Aug 6 2012.
 Web.